 Seriously, the longest part of making this recipe is finding all of the different sized teaspoons in the jumble that is my kitchen drawer!

-And lastly, but most definitely not least, is that my homemade mild curry powder tastes great.
+And lastly, but most definitely not least, is that my homemade mild curry powder tastes fantastic.

 It goes really well in all kinds of dishes, and tastes especially good in my raw veggie burgers.

-And of course it goes equally well in stews, casseroles, dips and more, or anything that requires a great indian curry taste.
+And of course it goes equally well in stews, casseroles, dips and more, or anything that requires a great Indian-style curry taste.

 It really is an amazingly versatile and fabulously delicious recipe.

-So, head off into your kitchen and make your own curry powder today!
+So, head off into your kitchen and make your own mild curry powder from scratch today!

 - Add all ingredients to a bowl and mix thoroughly.